ndidplatform/api/README.md

 1. Set `SERVER_PORT` when running on the same machine to avoid port collision.
 2. Set `TENDERMINT_IP` and/or `TENDERMINT_PORT` when running `smart-contract`/`tendermint` on another machine.
+3. Set `NODE_ID` when there are more than one node per role in the system.